• Skip to primary navigation

 Toppings:

-• ½ cup pizza sauce no added sugar (I like Rao's)
+• ½ cup pizza sauce

 Instructions

-• Preheat your oven to 400°F. Line a baking sheet with high-heat-resistant parchment paper (this is important - I tried without parchment and the cauliflower crust got soggy instead of crispy) and lightly brush it with olive oil.
-You can also use a 13-inch pizza pan, and cut a parchment circle to cover the bottom of the pan.
+• Preheat your oven to 400°F. Line a baking sheet with high-heat-resistant parchment paper (this is important - I tried without parchment, and the cauliflower crust got soggy instead of crispy) and lightly brush it with olive oil.
+You can also use a 13-inch pizza pan and cut a parchment circle to cover the bottom of the pan.

-• Place the cauliflower florets in your food processor and rice them - process until their texture resembles rice.
+• Place the cauliflower florets in your food processor and rice them - process them until their texture resembles rice.

 • In a medium bowl, whisk together the eggs, kosher salt, black pepper, garlic powder, and oregano.
 Add the riced cauliflower and mix with a rubber spatula to combine.